[output_post_excerpt]

 ENOCH: No, I don’t.
 Could you please tell me?
 I want to know what I did… so I can at least learn to be a better person.

-STRANGEL: Ha!
+DECAPITATED HEAD: Ha!
 That’s rich.
-How much did you have to drink over there?
+How much (wheeze) how much did you have to drink over there!?

-I have no idea what he’s referring to.
-He rolls his eyes at me.
+ENOCH: I have no idea what he’s referring to.

-STRANGEL: Okay, so.
+DECAPITATED HEAD: Okay, so.
+Here’s the thing.
 I ran into you on the mountain.
 You were having a panic attack in a cloud of smoke, remember?
-No?
-Those people needed guidance when you took off, and I covered for you.
-Too bad I had to kill half of them to clean up your mess.

 ENOCH: No!